-And knowledge about the library functions in the chosen programming language.
+Knowledge about the library functions in the chosen programming language.
 When your task is to translate a mathematical formula involving the tangent function, you need to know or guess that your chosen language comes with a function such as BSL’s tan.
-When, however, you need to use BSL to design image-producing functions, you will benefit from understanding the possibilities of the image library.
+When your task involves graphics, you will benefit from understanding the possibilities of the 2htdp/image library.

 You can recognize problems that demand domain knowledge from the data definitions that you work out.
 As long as the data definitions use classes that exist in the chosen programming language, the definition of the function body (and program) mostly relies on expertise in the domain.
 Later, when we introduce complex forms of data, the design of functions demands computer science knowledge.